Unlocking the Potential: Navigating the Future of Privacy-Enhancing Technologies (PETs) in the Telco Industry

 2. Customer Education and Perception

 Clear communication, transparency, and user control over data-sharing preferences are key to overcoming customer skepticism.
-By adopting clear privacy policies and educating their users, telecom companies can build trust and ensure long-term customer loyalty.
+By adopting clear privacy policies and educating users, telecom companies can build trust and ensure long-term customer loyalty.

 The Future of PETs in the Telco Industry